-Starting Retinol Can Be Tricky — Here’s How to Survive the Adjustment PeriodApril 30, 2019
+Starting Retinol Can Be Tricky — Here’s How to Survive the Adjustment PeriodSeptember 20, 2022

-When it comes to fighting premature signs of aging and keeping your skin looking healthy and radiant, dermatologists tend to agree that no skin-care ingredient works better than retinol.
-The powerful vitamin A derivative has long been regarded as the youth-enhancing, holy grail of the beauty world with everything from drugstore to luxe products boasting its inclusion in their formulas.
+When it comes to fighting premature signs of aging and keeping your skin looking healthy and radiant, dermatologists tend to agree that no skincare ingredient works better than retinol.
+The powerful vitamin A derivative has long been regarded as the youth-enhancing, holy grail of the beauty world, with everything from drugstore to luxe products boasting its inclusion in their formulas.
 But retinol does not mess around.
-If you’ve ever started using a product with a high concentration of retinol in it and then abruptly stopped due to skin irritation or a number of other reasons — first off, know we’ve all been there — and second, keep reading because this is for you.
-While retinol has a long list of skin-care benefits, you have to be careful when you start incorporating it into your routine.
+If you’ve ever started using a product with a high concentration of retinol in it and then abruptly stopped due to skin irritation or a number of other reasons, know we’ve all been there, too.
+While retinol has a long list of skincare benefits, you have to be careful when you start incorporating it into your routine.

 We spoke with Ted Lain, MD, a board-certified dermatologist and chief medical officer at Sanova Dermatology, to learn the ins and outs of surviving the adjustment period — AKA the first few weeks — of using retinol.
 Ahead, he details why everyone should be using a retinol, plus how to avoid skin irritation and more.